robenkleene/robenkleene.github.io/_drafts/2020-01-26-web-mobile-and-desktop-apps-and-their-benefits.md

 If the desktop app market hasn't changed that much, then where is the transition to mobile coming from?
 The simplest answer is that many of the new use cases that arose with the web, the biggest example being social networking, have [transitioned from the web to mobile](https://www.statista.com/statistics/377808/distribution-of-facebook-users-by-device/)[^dontforgetchatapps].

+This categorization isn't perfect, for example, it doesn’t account for chat apps like AIM and ICQ which were native desktop apps, not web apps, which have now been replaced by mobile apps like Messages, Slack, and WhatsApp.
+“Network-enabled apps” is probably a precise term, but web apps is fine for shorthand.
+The collaborative nature of the web still captures the spirit of the native desktop chat apps.

-The contrast between the decline of native desktop chat apps, and social media usage on the web, compared to the continued relevance of more traditional use cases on the desktop, like Logic Pro X, and Final Cut Pro X, where it's *mobile* that's struggling for relevance, is perhaps the finest example I'm trying to get at with this piece.
+The contrast between the decline of native desktop chat apps, and social media usage on the web, compared to the continued relevance of more traditional use cases on the desktop, like Logic Pro X, and Final Cut Pro X, where it's *mobile* that's struggling for relevance, is a great example of the flaws in post-PC era's narrative of a declining desktop.
+If that narrative were true, you'd expect all desktop use cases to look like native desktop chat apps, but they don't.

 ## The Platform Advantage Matrix